 solids, known as B-rep or items for Tekla Structures

-You can access the list of items in Tekla Structures in File menu > Catalogs > Shape catalogcatalog that displays a list of predefined item shapes
+You can access the list of items in Tekla Structures in File menu > Catalogs > Shape catalogcatalog that displays information of item shapes

-The shapes are modeled using software other than Tekla Structures, for example SketchUp.
+The shapes are downloaded from Tekla Warehouse, are created using existing geometry and parts in the model, or are modeled using software other than Tekla Structures, for example SketchUp.

 .
 Use caution when deleting items that are not needed.
 If any object is deleted from this catalog, all the attached reinforcement and associated drawings will be lost.
 When updating an item using Bridge Creator as described above, the item retains the GUID number, meaning that reinforcement and drawings will still be associated with that item.